Homemade Sourdough Pop Tarts Recipe (With Vanilla Glaze)

 2. Next, put flour, salt, and baking powder in the food processor.
 Give it a whirl to mix the ingredients.

-3. Cut the frozen butter into cubes, then place the it and smaller pieces of the cold lard in the food processor.
-Mix on dough or low setting until the mixture looks crumbly, about 15 seconds.
+3. Cut the frozen butter into cubes, then place the butter and smaller pieces of the cold lard in the food processor.
+Mix on low setting until the mixture looks crumbly, about 15 seconds.

 113 grams unsalted butter, frozen/cold